w3c/ServiceWorker/explainer.md

 }
 ```

-In this example, `/my-app/sw.js` is the location of the ServiceWorker script, and it controls pages whose URL begins `/my-app/`.
+In this example, `/my-app/sw.js` is the location of the service worker script, and it controls pages whose URL begins `/my-app/`.
 The scope is optional, and defaults to `/`.

 `.register` returns a promise.
-If you're new to promises, check out the [HTML5Rocks article](http://www.html5rocks.com/en/tutorials/es6/promises/).
+If you’re new to promises, check out the [HTML5Rocks article](http://www.html5rocks.com/en/tutorials/es6/promises/).

 Some restrictions:

 * The registering page must have been served securely (HTTPS without cert errors)
-* The ServiceWorker script must be on the same origin as the page, although you can import scripts from other origins using [`importScripts`](https://html.spec.whatwg.org/multipage/workers.html#apis-available-to-workers:dom-workerglobalscope-importscripts)
+* The service worker script must be on the same origin as the page, although you can import scripts from other origins using [`importScripts`](https://html.spec.whatwg.org/multipage/workers.html#apis-available-to-workers:dom-workerglobalscope-importscripts)
 * …as must the scope

 ### HTTPS only you say?

-Using ServiceWorker you can hijack connections, respond differently, & filter responses.
+Using service workers you can hijack connections, respond differently, & filter responses.
 Powerful stuff.
 While you would use these powers for good, a man-in-the-middle might not.
-To avoid this, you can only register for ServiceWorkers on pages served over HTTPS, so we know the ServiceWorker the browser receives hasn't been tampered with during its journey through the network.
+To avoid this, you can only register for service workers on pages served over HTTPS, so we know the service worker the browser receives hasn’t been tampered with during its journey through the network.

-Github Pages are served over HTTPS, so they're a great place to host demos.
+GitHub Pages are served over HTTPS, so they’re a great place to host demos.

 ## Initial lifecycle